 Now that I’m an old hag (!)
 I find that eating healthy unprocessed food simply makes me feel better.
 When I eat raw food, I feel like I am literally feeding life into my body.
 I have loads more energy, I sleep better, my mood is better, my eyes are clear in the mornings, and (importantly, from a style perspective), I look better.

 Nutritionists and scientists often refer to the stomach and gut as the ‘second brain’ in a human’s body.
 We have more than 100 million nerve cells there…surprisingly, more than in our spinal cord or even our peripheral nervous system.
 These neurons send a LOT of information about what we have eaten back to the brain, and give it the freedom to not concern itself with digestion, but instead allow it the higher tasks of thinking and reasoning (and in my case, figuring out how to rationalise ridiculous shoe purchases).
 If we have so many neurons holding down the fort in our digestive tracts, food and digestion is obviously critically important to our health.
-Given all the health issues we have due to poor modern diets, we are obviously very good at ignoring the information our second brain is sending!
+Given all the health issues we have due to poor modern diets, we are clearly very good at ignoring the information our second brain is sending to us.
 In my experience the more effort I put into eating well (especially raw foods), the bigger dividends it pays back.
-Since I have a two year old son, having energy and wanting to be not just alive but in great health for as long as possible is a huge motivating factor for me to keep nutrition a top priority (and hopefully not to become too Gwyneth Paltrow about it).
+Since I have a four year old son, having energy and wanting to be not just alive but in glowing health for as long as possible is a huge motivating factor for me to keep nutrition a top priority (and hopefully not to become too Gwyneth Paltrow about it).